Collaborative filtering: Hybrid

-Deep-Learning
+Deep-learning

-In recent years a number of neural and deep-learning techniques have been proposed.
-Some generalize traditional Matrix factorization algorithms via a non-linear neural architecture, or leverage new model types like Variational Autoencoders.
+In recent years, many neural and deep-learning techniques have been proposed for collaborative filtering.
+Some generalize traditional matrix factorization algorithms via a non-linear neural architecture, or leverage new model types like Variational Autoencoders.
+Deep learning has been applied to many scenarios (context-aware, sequence-aware, social tagging etc.).

-While deep learning has been applied to many different scenarios: context-aware, sequence-aware, social tagging etc. its real effectiveness when used in a simple collaborative recommendation scenario has been put into question.
-A systematic analysis of publications applying deep learning or neural methods to the top-k recommendation problem, published in top conferences (SIGIR, KDD, WWW, RecSys), has shown that on average less than 40% of articles are reproducible, with as little as 14% in some conferences.
-Overall the study identifies 18 articles, only 7 of them could be reproduced and 6 of them could be outperformed by much older and simpler properly tuned baselines.
-The article also highlights a number of potential problems in today's research scholarship and calls for improved scientific practices in that area.
+However, deep learning effectiveness for collaborative recommendation has been questioned.
+A systematic analysis of publications using deep learning or neural methods to the top-k recommendation problem, published in top conferences (SIGIR, KDD, WWW, RecSys), found that, on average, less than 40% of articles are reproducible, and only 14% in some conferences.
+Overall, the study identifies 18 articles, only 7 of them could be reproduced and 6 could be outperformed by older and simpler properly tuned baselines.
+The article highlights potential problems in today's research scholarship and calls for improved scientific practices.
 Similar issues have been spotted by others and also in sequence-aware recommender systems.